rdbliss/rdbliss.github.io/_posts/2020-02-01-padé-approximations.md

 # The denominator

-It feels like the denominator should be easier now that we know the numerator, but I've had some trouble with it.
+It feels like the denominator should be easier now that we know the numerator, but that isn't exactly the case.
+The coefficients here aren't *just* binomial coefficients.

-The coefficients here aren't *just* binomial coefficients, so I have a helper functions to make meta-guessing easier:
+Here is a helper functions to make meta-guessing easier:

 ```python
 # I am using the `fit_poly()` functions described here: